Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Introduction

 To be more specific, a progressive flow model represents the flow on $[0,T]$ as the composition of $N$ sub-flow models where each one computes the flow on a sub-interval $[t_{n-1}, t_n]$, $n=1, \dots, N$.
 The training is ``progressive'', meaning that at one time, only one sub-model is trained, and the training of the $n$-th sub-model is conducted once the previous $n-1$ sub-models are trained and fixed.
+The progressive block-wise training is in contrast of the end-to-end training, where the flow on $[0,T]$ (or $N$ Residual Blocks) is trained simultaneously by a single objective.
 The sub-flow model on $[t_{n-1}, t_n]$ can take different forms, e.g., a ResNet block or a continuous-time neural ODE, and the $N$ sub-intervals always provide a time-discretization of the flow.
 In this context, we call the sub-model on the $n$-th sub-interval a ``Residual Block''.